omidarmat/onLearn/react.md

 Here are 4 criteria for splitting a UI into comonents:

-1. **Logical separation** of content/layout
+1. Logical separation of content/layout
-2. **Reusability**
+2. Reusability
-3. Each component has **a single well-defined responsibility** to avoid complexity
+3. Each component has a single well-defined responsibility to avoid complexity
-4. **Personal coding style:** some people prefer smaller components, while others prefer larger components
+4. Personal coding style: some people prefer smaller components, while others prefer larger components

-#### **When to create a new component?**
+#### When to create a new component?

 When you are creating a new component and you are in doubt about what the component should include, just start with a relatively big component, but not a huge component.
 Then split the big component into smaller components as it is necessary.
 But when does it become necessary?

 Here is a framework based on the 4 criteria mentioned above to help you decide when to create a new component:

-1. **Logical separation of content/layout:** Does the component contain pieces of content or layout that don't belong together?
+1. Logical separation of content/layout: Does the component contain pieces of content or layout that don't belong together?
 If yes, Then you might need a new component.
-2. Is it possible to **reuse parts of the component?** Do you want or need to reuse it?
+2. Is it possible to reuse parts of the component?
+Do you want or need to reuse it?
 If yes, then you should probably take that code and extract it into its new component.
-3. Is the component **doing too many different things?** Does the component **rely on too many props?** Does the component **have too many pieces of state and/or effects?** Is the code, including JSX, **too complex/confusing?** If yes, then you might need a new smaller component.
+3. Is the component doing too many different things?
+Does the component rely on too many props?
+Does the component have too many pieces of state and/or effects?
+Is the code, including JSX, too complex/confusing?
+If yes, then you might need a new smaller component.
-4. **Personal coding style:** Do you prefer smaller functions/components?
+4. Personal coding style: Do you prefer smaller functions/components?
 If yes, you might need a new component.

-#### **General guidelines**
+#### General guidelines

 - Creating a new component creates a new abstraction.
-Abstractions have a cost, because **more abstractions require more mental energy to switch back and forth between components.** So try not to create new components too early.
+Abstractions have a cost, because more abstractions require more mental energy to switch back and forth between components.
+So try not to create new components too early.
-- **Name a component according to what it does** or what it displays.
+- Name a component according to what it does or what it displays.
 Don't be afraid of using long names.
-- **Never declare a new component inside another component.** Instead, co-locate related components inside the same file.
+- Never declare a new component inside another component.
+Instead, co-locate related components inside the same file.
 Don't separate components into different files too early.
-- It's completely normal that **an application has components of many different sizes**, including very small and huge ones: we always need some very small components in any application, because they are highly reusable and have very low complexity.
+- It's completely normal that an application has components of many different sizes, including very small and huge ones: we always need some very small components in any application, because they are highly reusable and have very low complexity.
 For instance, you can imagine the like button component in an application.
-- Most apps will have a **few huge components that are not meant to be reused.** For instance, a `Page` component of an application that contains the layout of the entire application or the page.
+- Most apps will have a few huge components that are not meant to be reused.
+For instance, a `Page` component of an application that contains the layout of the entire application or the page.

-> The reusability range is pretty similar to the size range. **Generally, the smaller the components are, the more reusable they will be,** but not all components are meeant to be reusable.
+> The reusability range is pretty similar to the size range.
+Generally, the smaller the components are, the more reusable they will be, but not all components are meeant to be reusable.
 These are usually the huge components.

-### **Component categories**
+### Component categories

 Most of your components will naturally fall into one of these three categories.
 We say naturally, because we should not force our components into one of these categories.

-1. **Stateless/presentational:** They don't have any state.
+1. Stateless/presentational: They don't have any state.
 They are usually components that receive some props and then they simply present the received data or other content.
 These are usually small and reusable components, like logo, number of results, and one single item component.
-2. **Stateful:** They do have state.
+2. Stateful: They do have state.
 Just because they have state, it does not mean they cannot be reusable.
 For instance, a search component does have state and we can reuse it as many times as we need.
-3. **Structural:** These include pages, layouts, or screens of the application, which are oftentimes the result of componsing smaller components together.
-Structural components can be **large and non-reusable components,** but they don't have to.
+3. Structural: These include pages, layouts, or screens of the application, which are oftentimes the result of componsing smaller components together.
+Structural components can be large and non-reusable components, but they don't have to.
 Structural components can also be small.
 What matters is that they are responsible for providing some sort of structure to applications, such as pages or layouts.
 So these components might not be used in small applications.

-### **Component's API**
+### Component's API

 When we build a reusable component, we should think about what props the component needs.

 Any component is always created by someone, and always consumed by someone.
 Obviously, when you are working on your own, the creator and consumer of a component is the same person, but on a team they might very well be different people.
-In any case, it is always a good idea to think in terms of there being a **creator** and a **consumer**.
+In any case, it is always a good idea to think in terms of there being a creator and a consumer.

-The creator is the person who builds a component and **defines what props** the component can accept.
-The consumer uses the component by **specifying values for the props**.
-The reason for separation between consumer and creator is that if we have this mindset, we can think of component props as the **public API** of the component.
+The creator is the person who builds a component and defines what props the component can accept.
+The consumer uses the component by specifying values for the props.
+The reason for separation between consumer and creator is that if we have this mindset, we can think of component props as the public API of the component.

 As a component creator, when we choose what the component consumer is allowed to pass in, we are actually defining the public interface of our component.
 At the same time, we are choosing how much complexity of the component we want to expose to the consumer of the API.
 In the end, a component is just an abstraction.
 It encapsulates a part of the UI and the associated logic into a component and allows consumers to interact with that component via props.